 Advertisements make mouthwash seem necessary for good oral health, but many people skip them because they don’t know how they work.
 Schwartz says mouthwash helps in three ways: It reduces the amount of acid in the mouth, cleans hard-to-brush areas in and around the gums, and re-mineralizes the teeth.
 “Mouthwashes are useful as an adjunct tool to help bring things into balance,” he explains.
 “I think in children and older people, where the ability to brush and floss may not be ideal, a mouthwash is particularly helpful.”

 Ask your dentist for specific mouthwash recommendations.
 Certain brands are best for children, and those with sensitive teeth.
 Prescription mouthwash is also available.

-Water continues to be the best beverage for your overall health — this includes oral health, too.
+Water continues to be the best beverage for your overall health — including oral health.
 Also, as a rule of thumb, Schwartz recommends drinking water after every meal.
 This can help wash out some of the negative effects of sticky and acidic foods and beverages in between brushes.

 Ready-to-eat foods are convenient, but perhaps not so much when it comes to your teeth.
-Eating fresh, crunchy produce not only contains more healthy fiber, but it is also the best choice as far as your teeth are concerned.
+Eating fresh, crunchy produce not only contains more healthy fiber, but it’s also the best choice for your teeth.
 “I tell parents to get their kids on harder-to-eat and chew foods at a younger age,” says Schwartz.
 “So try to avoid the overly mushy processed stuff, stop cutting things into tiny pieces, and get those jaws working!”